-UPDATE 23/11/2022: I am now also organising a photography workshop on Grímsey together with Anja Robanke.
+UPDATE 15/09/2023: I am again organising a photo workshop on Grímsey together with Anja Robanke which will take place in June 2024.
 We will photograph puffins under the midnight sun.
 Interested?
 More information can be found on Anja’s website.

 Last July I had originally intended to spend 5 days in Ilulissat, Greenland.
 Fortunately, you will find out why in this blog, that trip got cancelled due to the strict travel restrictions imposed by the Greenlandic government causing my flights to be cancelled.
 While searching for an alternative photography expedition, I came across a few YouTube videos by my friends Einar and Gyða.
 They talked about an intriguing island located on the Arctic Circle, just north of the Icelandic mainland, called Grímsey.